Traditions

 Lower School End-of-Year Ceremony

-During closing week each June, the Lower School says goodbye to its eldest students, the Fourth Grade, with a special ceremony sending them off to the Middle School for the fall.
-Fourth graders each share a unique memory of their Lower School experience, followed by receipt of certificates and many hugs from friends and teachers.
+During closing week each spring, the Lower School says farewell to its eldest students, the Fourth Grade, with a special ceremony sending them off to the Middle School for the fall.
+They receive well wishes and congratulations from the entire Lower School student body, faculty, and their families in a celebration of their Lower School experience.

 Mud Mania